-I was away from home for 7 days and so I called a wonderful vet Dr Ian Billinghurst who is a holistic vet who has written a book titled Give Your Dog a Bone, which I highly recommend for all dog owners.
-Dr Billinghurst told me to purchase the liquid treatment for mange called Advocate, which I did however I could not apply it to Harley until I returned home.
+I was away from home for 7 days and so I called a wonderful vet Dr Ian Billinghurst, a holistic vet who wrote a book titled Give Your Dog a Bone, which I highly recommend for all dog owners.
+Dr Billinghurst told me to purchase the liquid treatment for mange called Advocate, which I did, however, I could not apply it to Harley until I returned home.

 When I finally arrived back home, Harley bounded into my arms and we had a cuddle.
 I examined his skin and was delighted – his mange was 90% gone!

 It was then that I discovered Robert’s mistake and realized that Harley had been taking 600 mcg of selenium daily for 7 days - and then I understood the connection.
 The stubborn rash and sores caused by the mange had been almost eliminated by the selenium, as Robert had not been giving Harley anything else that was different.
 What had happened is that the selenium had strengthened Harley’s cellular immune system quickly and it had eradicated most of the infection.
 Harley was a very happy little man, but just to be sure we applied the Advocate liquid.